Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: Results

 \subsection{Main Results}

-We apply our discrimination-measuring framework to 12 common LLMs, specifically OPT-IML (30B) \citep{iyer2023optiml}, Baichuan (13B) \citep{baichuan,yang2023baichuan}, LLaMA2 (7B) \citep{touvron2023llama}, ChatGLM2 (6B) \citep{zeng2022glm,du2022glm}, T5 (220M) \citep{raffel2023exploring}, BART (139M) \citep{lewis2019bart}, GPT-2 (137M) \citep{radford2019language}, RoBERTa (125M) \citep{liu2019roberta}, XLNet (117M) \citep{yang2020xlnet}, BERT (110M) \citep{devlin2019bert}, distilBERT (67M) \citep{sanh2020distilbert}, and ALBERT (11.8M) \citep{lan2020albert}.
+We apply our discrimination-measuring framework to 12 common LLMs, specifically OPT-IML (30B) \citep{iyer2023optiml}, Baichuan (13B) \citep{baichuan,yang2023baichuan}, Llama2 (7B) \citep{touvron2023llama}, ChatGLM2 (6B) \citep{zeng2022glm,du2022glm}, T5 (220M) \citep{raffel2023exploring}, BART (139M) \citep{lewis2019bart}, GPT-2 (137M) \citep{radford2019language}, RoBERTa (125M) \citep{liu2019roberta}, XLNet (117M) \citep{yang2020xlnet}, BERT (110M) \citep{devlin2019bert}, distilBERT (67M) \citep{sanh2020distilbert}, and ALBERT (11.8M) \citep{lan2020albert}.

 Furthermore, we establish three baseline models to enhance the understanding of the metrics' magnitudes.
-Detailed mathematical explanations for each model are provided in Appendix \ref{app:conceptual_models}: \begin{itemize} \item \textbf{Ideally Fair Model} consistently delivers unbiased predictions, achieving indices $R$, $R^p$, and $R^v$ at a minimum of 0. \item \textbf{Stereotyped Model} tends to adhere to extreme stereotypes, reflected in the maximal $R$, $R^p$ value, while minimal $R^v$. \item \textbf{Randomly Stereotyped Model} exhibits significant discrimination in a specific context but displays random behavior across various contexts, whose discrimination is solely attributable by volatility risk.
-As a result, it records the maximal $R$, $R^v$ value, while minimal $R^p$. \end{itemize}
+Detailed mathematical explanations for each model are provided in Appendix \ref{app:conceptual_models}:

+\begin{itemize} \item \textbf{Ideally Fair Model} consistently delivers unbiased predictions, achieving indices $R$, $R^b$, and $R^v$ at a minimum of 0. \item \textbf{Stereotyped Model} tends to adhere to extreme unipolar stereotypes, reflected in the maximal $R$, $R^b$ value, while minimal $R^v$. \item \textbf{Randomly Stereotyped Model} exhibits significant discrimination in a specific context but displays random behavior across various contexts, whose discrimination is solely attributable by volatility risk.
+As a result, it records the maximal $R$, $R^v$ value, while minimal $R^b$. \end{itemize}